You define your game mechanics. We generate data that works for those mechanics.

 Every word game is a data problem wearing a different costume.

-Below are four examples of puzzle formats we’ve built from our licensable data—but we design data for YOUR game mechanics, not just these.
-Tell us how your game works, and we’ll generate the data structures it needs.
+Below are four examples of puzzle formats we’ve built from our licensable data—but we craft puzzle data for YOUR game mechanics, not just these.

 Puzzle Generation